keepemapp/back/README.md

   * [ ] for Users
 * [ ] Schema evolution in database and dataclasses.
 How to do it?
 * [ ] change database to a persistent one
+* [ ] Clean DomainID mess.
+Pass it to UUID or string and use type class
+* [ ] Change folder structure to a one more DDD like (domain, services, infra)

 Low prio: